shenjl/wtfiswronghere/README.md

-It's too easy, not commendatory for u guys.
+*selonsy* : It's too easy, not commendatory for u guys.

 ## Improve your Python by fixing errors